-- Size X and Y: Sets the size of the rectangle where the waves show. - Geom Type: Allows you to select between Circular and Linear waves. - Stretch: Allows you to customize the form of the circular waves.
-By altering the stretch X and Y values, you can for instance obtain an oval or a compressed form of the waves. - Time: Is the time-line for a wave sequence.
+- · Size X and Y: Sets the size of the rectangle where the waves show. - · Tesselation: The amount of triangles used to create the geometry.
+As higher as more calculations need to be performed - Geom Type: Allows you to select between Circular and Linear waves. - · Stretch: Allows you to customize the form of the circular waves.
+By altering the stretch X and Y values, you can for instance obtain an oval or a compressed form of the waves. - · Angle: Sets the angle of the waves when a linear mode is chosen. - · Reference Point: Sets the position of the waves starting point. - · Offset: Sets an offset value of the Ref.Pnt. - · Damping Mode: Enables damping of the waves.
+The amplitude of the wave is reduced by the damp length calculated from the center of the wave. - · Damping Length: Sets the length the distance that is used to damp the waves in the Damp. mode function. - · Wavelength: Sets the length of the waves. - · Amplitude: Amplifies the waves, resulting in both bigger and higher waves. - · Time: Is the time-line for a wave sequence.
 You see a thin red vertical line moving in the graphical display as you alter the time value.
-You can also alter the value by dragging the red line. - Tess.: Sets the tessellation / level of detail. - Angle: Sets the angle of the waves when a linear mode is chosen. - Ref.Pnt X and Y: Sets the position of the waves starting point. - W. Length: Sets the length of the waves. - Damp. mode: Enables damping of the waves.
-The amplitude of the wave is reduced by the damp length calculated from the center of the wave. - Damp.
-Length: Sets the length the distance that is used to damp the waves in the Damp. mode function. - · Offset: Sets an offset value of the Ref.Pnt. - Ampl: Amplifies the waves, resulting in both bigger and higher waves. - Inverse OFF/ON: Inverts the wave curves. - Envelope Generator: Draws the wave manually when enabled.
-When disabled the wave is built by a sine wave function. - Position X and Y: Allows you to edit the position values of the wave control points.
+You can also alter the value by dragging the red line. - · Invert OFF/ON: Inverts the wave curves. - · Position X and Y: Allows you to edit the position values of the wave control points.
 Select a point by clicking on it.
 Its color changes to red to show that it is selected.
-Now you can drag it around. - Lock: Allows you to decide whether the points controlling the crest of the waves should be edited in a locked manner, with the points controlling the troughs of the waves or conversely, if they are to be edited separately. - Spline Curve: The control points of the spline curve, that shows the wave sequence, can be edited by using the cursor.
-Click on a point and drag it to the required position.
+Now you can drag it around. - · Envelope Generator: Draws the wave manually when enabled.
+When disabled the wave is built by a sine wave function. - · Mirror: Allows you to decide whether the points controlling the crest of the waves should be edited in a locked manner, with the points controlling the troughs of the waves or conversely, if they are to be edited separately.